-11 best anthology series on Netflix for your upcoming couch session
+11 Best Anthology Series on Netflix for Your Upcoming Couch Session

 Release date: 2011-

 Synopsis: This British sci-fi thriller series became a hit when it was first released in 2011.
-With a sixth season confirmed, fans are eager to watch how the show will evolve and showcase the dystopian horror and consequences of advancing science and technology.
+Now, with a sixth season confirmed, fans are eager to watch how the show will evolve and showcase the dystopian horror and consequences of advancing science and technology.

 Each episode of Black Mirror tells a different cautionary tale of our unhealthy dependence on technology.
 The pessimistic tone of the series often delves into controversial, thought-provoking topics complemented with a hint of surrealism.
 “Shut Up and Dance,” “San Junipero,” “the National Anthem”, “USS Callister,” and “White Christmas” are some of the most popular episodes of the show.